TommyStarK/Hermes/DOCUMENTATION.md

   // Returns true or false whether the server is already running. bool is_running(void) const;

-  // Set the callback to be executed on a new connection.
+  // Provide the callback which will be executed on a new connection.
 Represents the server behavior.
   // A callback must be provided using the 'on_connection' method before running the server. void on_connection(const std::function<void(const std::shared_ptr<client> &)> &callback);